RaghavSood/blog/_posts/2024-06-25-bitcoin-archeology-120-btc-lost.md

 Notably, at step 4, they did not make a new backup of the in-use `wallet.dat`.

 Early Bitcoin wallet managed addresses using a keypool, which pre-generated 100 addresses so that a backup would only have to be performed every 100 transactions or so.
-However, back in July 2010, this hadn't been implemented yet.
-It was only added in October 2010 by Satoshi[^2].
+However, back in July 2010, this hadn't been implemented yet.[[It was only added in [October 2010](https://bitcointalk.org/index.php?topic=1414.0){:target="_BLANK"} by Satoshi Nakamoto.::lsn]]

 As such, the Bitcoin Core client used by user `ksd5` would generate a new, random private key for each new address, which would then be stored in the `wallet.dat`.

 When the first backup was made in Step 2, the wallet would have only contained the private key for the address holding the 1.21 BTC (and previously used addresses, if any).

-Then, when the transaction was made in Step 3, a new private key was generated for the change address[^3] and stored in the `wallet.dat`.
+Then, when the transaction was made in Step 3, a new private key was generated for the change address and stored in the `wallet.dat`.[[A change address is an address in a Bitcoin transaction that sends any unused funds back to the sender's wallet.
+For improved privacy, most wallets will use a new, unused address for this.::lsn]]

 However, when the user copied the original backup back and overwrote the now-updated `wallet.dat`, this new key was lost.
 As far as the original backup was concerned, it had no knowledge of this change address, or the 1.2 BTC sent to it in the previous transaction.

-Upon learning that the keys were lost, `ksd5` declined to attempt recovery using any disk recovery tools as:

-> I'm not gonna bother trying to recover the file.
-It was only 1.20 BTC and I'm not gonna sweat the small stuff.
+Upon learning that the keys were lost, `ksd5` declined to attempt recovery using any disk recovery tools as to deal with such "small stuff".[[I'm not gonna bother trying to recover the file.
+It was only 1.20 BTC and I'm not gonna sweat the small stuff.<br/><cite>---[ksd5, July 14 2010](https://bitcointalk.org/index.php?topic=359.msg3006#msg3006){:target="_BLANK"}</cite>::rmn]]
->
-> -- <cite><a href="https://bitcointalk.org/index.php?topic=359.msg3006#msg3006">ksd5, July 14 2010</a></cite>

 The "small stuff", valued at ~0.012 USD in 2010, is worth ~73,000 USD today.